Tesla Controller Bridge

 Tested ESP32 boards used during development.
 We do not make any commission from these links.

-NOTE: Other cheaper ESP32-WROOM or Pico D4 boards found on Amazon, Aliexpress, or elsewhere should also work, but shipping times, reliability, and seller support can vary.
-We recommend buying from established electronics suppliers.
-You will find that there are many different form factors and designs at prices as low as $1-3 that will all work as long as the ESP32-WROOM or Pico D4 modules are used.
+NOTE: Other ESP32-WROOM boards found on Amazon, Aliexpress, or elsewhere may also work, but shipping times, reliability, and seller support can vary.
+We recommend buying from established electronics suppliers and thoroughly checking reviews if available.
+You will find that there are many different form factors and designs at prices as low as $2 that will all work as long as the ESP32-WROOM module is used.
 Avoid ESP32-S2/S3/C3 variants as they use a different BLE stack thats incompatible with the bridge firmware.
+We were unable to make the PICO-D4 work reliability so we recommend avoiding it.
 Please make sure the device you purchase is a development board with USB support, not just a bare ESP32 chip.
 To protect the sensitive electronics in your ESP32 and ensure a stable connection, we recommend using a high-quality, undamaged USB cable and considering a protective case or enclosure for the ESP32.